AmirTahaMim/SumSimple/README.md

-Sure, here's the `README.md` content in a plain text block:

 # Text Summarization API

 This project is a FastAPI-based text summarization service that supports multiple traditional summarization algorithms from the `sumy` library.
 It is not based on large language models (LLMs) but uses classical approaches for summarization.